COBREXA/COBREXA.jl/docs/src/distributed/2_parallel.md

 !!! warning "Using Julia environments with Distributed"
     In certain conditions, the Distributed package does not properly forward the project configuration to the workers, resulting to package version mismatches and other problems.
-If you use custom project folders, use the following form of `addprocs` instead:
+For pipelines that run in custom project folders, use the following form of `addprocs` instead:
     ```julia
     addprocs(5, exeflags=`--project=$(Base.active_project())`)
     ```

-Packages (COBREXA and your selected solver) must be loaded at all processes, which you can ensure using the "everywhere" macro (from `Distributed` package):
+Packages (COBREXA and the selected solver) must be loaded at all processes, which may ensured using the "everywhere" macro (from `Distributed` package):
 ```julia
 @everywhere using COBREXA, GLPK
 ```

-Utilizing the prepared worker processes is then straightforward: You pass the list of workers to the selected analysis function using the `workers` keyword argument, and the parallel processing is automatically orchestrated for you:
+Utilizing the prepared worker processes is then straightforward: We pass the list of workers to the selected analysis function using the `workers` keyword argument, and the parallel processing is orchestrated automatically:

 ```julia
 model = load_model("e_coli_core.xml")